Russell-Waterhouse/blog/content/post/2024_review.md

 \* I'm still experimenting with different systems programming languages.
 I'm using C++ to do advent of code, and I'm building small web servers in C, C++, and Rust to try to compare all 3 languages.
+The issue I'm having right now is I don't have enough bandwidth to learn both rust and C++ and I would use them in different cases